CSA157 Pharmaceutical Science and Practice 1 integrates two areas of study: Pharmaceutical Science and Pharmacy Practice.

 Pharmaceutical Science is the study of the formulation, manufacture, stability and efficacy of pharmaceutical dosage forms.
 Pharmacy Practice is the study of the role of the pharmacist in optimising the use of medicines and improving health outcomes.
 You will study the principles of:

-This unit requires you to apply your knowledge of pharmaceutical science to a range of professional and practical situations including compounding pharmaceuticals, dispensing pharmaceuticals and communicating medicines information to patients.
-There is a significant amount of practical-based learning in the dispensing laboratory.
+This unit requires you to apply your knowledge of pharmaceutical science and pharmacy practice to a range of professional and practical situations including compounding pharmaceuticals, dispensing pharmaceuticals and communicating medicines information to patients.
+There is a significant amount of practical based learning in the dispensing laboratory

 |Unit name||Pharmaceutical Science and Practice 1|